damianhakert/damianhakert.github.io/source/handbook/resellers/index.html.md

 While we do not require them to, we do expect that your customers will, for the most part, contact you if they need help.
 It is in both of our best interest that they do so, as the more touch points you have with them, the more likely you are to further develop business with them.
 We do not expect you to be as knowledgeable about our products as our own support staff, and do expect that you will need to escalate some issues to our support staff.
-To facilitate this, you will be assigned a [Designated Support Engineer (DSE)](https://about.gitlab.com/handbook/support/#dedicated-service-engineers) to help your staff troubleshoot and resolve any issues that your customers may encounter.
+To facilitate this, you will be assigned a [Dedicated Service Engineer (DSE)](https://about.gitlab.com/handbook/support/#dedicated-service-engineers) to help your staff troubleshoot and resolve any issues that your customers may encounter.
 We will make every attempt to assign you a DSE that is in your time zone and if possible, having appropriate language skills.

 You may contact your DSE at the email address in the README file of the [resellers project](https://gitlab.com/gitlab-com/resellers/).